Culture-Support/.github/profile/README.md

-This organization is dedicated to comprehensive strategic planning and resource deployment aimed at global optimization.
+This organization is dedicated to comprehensive strategic planning and resource deployment aimed at globalp optimization.
 Our efforts focus on rigorous analysis of environmental and demographic pressures.

 ## II.
 Operational Initiatives